sherdst/app-legal/privacy-policy.md

 5. Third-Party Services
 We use Apple's App Store for in-app purchases and subscriptions.
 Apple's privacy policy applies to payment processing.
 Aside from Apple’s billing tools, we currently do not use third-party analytics or advertising SDKs, which means your activity is not shared with external marketing partners.
 We do not use third-party analytics, advertising, or tracking SDKs.
+Refunds for subscriptions or in-app purchases are handled directly by Apple.
+You may request a refund through your Apple ID account or via Apple’s support portal at reportaproblem.apple.com.
+We do not process refunds directly.

 6. Your Rights
 You have the right to: